Laura Iñiguez, Content Manager at Hirebook

 1. Strategic: These are the broad, general objectives determined by company management in step one.
 These should always be set first and then used to determine later objectives.

-2. Tactical or Team: More specific objectives set to teams or departments.
+2. Tactical or Team: More specific objectives are set for teams or departments.
 This type of objective may require the collaboration of other teams or groups to achieve a shared goal.

 Quantification of Objectives: